myshell-ai/AIlice/README.md

 <a name="choice-of-llm"></a>
 ## Choice of LLM
 AIlice is not yet fully developed, and prompts have not been optimized for each model.
-Currently, **gpt-4-1106-preview** and **gpt-4o** can provide the best results, but due to the long running time of the Agent and the great consumption of tokens, please use gpt-4 with caution.
+Currently, **gpt-4o** provides the best performance, followed by **gpt-4-1106-preview**.
+But due to the long running time of the Agent and the great consumption of tokens, please use gpt-4 with caution.

 **gpt-4-turbo**/**gpt-3.5-turbo** is surprisingly lazy, and we have never been able to find a stable prompt expression.